GolosChain/Qa/tools/simple-api/README.md

 1. Open `index.html` in browser
 2. Select node (and optionally change API version)
     * New nodes can be defined in `const NODES`
-3. Set api method parameters and click button with it's name to call method
+3. Set api method parameters and click button with it's name or press Enter to call method
 4. Results will appear in developer console

 **Note:** Simple auto-reconnect on connection lost supported.